Meeting with Guv on VC appointment in universities fruitful: Mamata | Education

 Meeting with Guv on VC appointment in universities fruitful: Mamata

-West Bengal Chief Minister Mamata Banerjee held a meeting with Governor Dr CV Ananda Bose on Monday evening on the appointment of permanent vice-chancellors in the states universities and described it as fruitful.Banerjee, however, chose not to reply to queries about whether there was any discussion on the Supreme Courts order to form a search committee for the appointment of vice-chancellors.The meeting went well.
+West Bengal Chief Minister Mamata Banerjee held a meeting with Governor C V Ananda Bose on the appointment of permanent vice-chancellors in the states universities, and described it as fruitful.Banerjee, however, chose not to reply to queries about whether there was any discussion on the Supreme Courts order to form a committee for the appointment of vice-chancellors.The meeting went well.

 - Country: